yeremi/stopwords/README.md

 ```

 ## License
+Copyright (c) 2017 Yeremi Loli

-This software is licensed under the MIT License.
+This software is licensed under the GNU General Public License v3.0.
 [View the license](LICENSE).